rootVIII/proxy_requests/README.md

 <br><br>
 &emsp;&nbsp;from proxy_requests.proxy_requests import ProxyRequests, ProxyRequestsBasicAuth
 <br><br>
 If the above import statement is used, method calls will be identical to the ones shown below.
-Pass a fully qualified URL when initializing an instance
+Pass a fully qualified URL when initializing an instance.
 <br><br>
-The ProxyRequestBasicAuth subclass has get, post, post_with_headers, and post_file methods that will override the Parent methods
+The ProxyRequestBasicAuth subclass has get, post, post_with_headers, and post_file methods that will override the Parent methods.
 <br><br>
 <b>example GET:</b><br>
 &emsp;&nbsp;r = ProxyRequests("https://postman-echo.com/get?foo1=bar1&foo2=bar2")<br>